by Quentin McCart1

 The Latin motto of my "down range" infantry battalion was Volens et Potens, which means, "Willing and Able."
 The unbeliever has only one command of God which he is able to obey: "Believe (aorist active imperative) on the Lord Jesus!"
 (Acts 16:31).
 Those who obey this command are divinely enabled to obey the rest resulting in joy and eternal life and victory and all to the glory of God.
 We, in Christ, are able.
 May we also be willing!

-2 "Down range" in Basic Training meant: "at your assigned duty station after Basic Training."
+1 Quentin does support missionary work, teaching students (many of whom are the children of missionaries) at GDQ International Christian School in Tirana, Albania.2 "Down range" in Basic Training meant: "at your assigned duty station after Basic Training."
 There it meant "deployed overseas to a combat zone."
 "Smokings" is punishment usually in the form of some sort of callisthenic exercise.

 3 This paper will work from the Pauline epistle to the Ephesians, but one could conduct the same exercise using other NT epistles.